The details to poise your writing for success

 6. Change hyphens to em dashes or en dashes per CMS, and remove spaces on either side.

 7. Change final period to a comma when needed.
+(But a final exclamation mark or question mark can be kept.)

 9. Footnote and endnote references may be added or omitted.
 If you need to keep an original note with a quote, best to set off entire quote as a block quote, with the note in smaller type at the end.
 Or summarize the note in your text.